gy19rf/Assessment-2/README.md

 Again, after making sure that all drunks have stopped moving, I realized that the 15th drunk is still at the pub.
 I saw that the color of the pub and that of the house of the drunk are the same.
 I also thought that the house of the drunk and the pub could have similar x and y coordinate numbers.
 This may make the drunk to feel that he is already at home.

-License: This drunk model has a licensing document attached, which explains the terms and conditions for
+License: This drunk model has a licensing document attached, which explains the terms and conditions for copying, distribution and modification of this drunk model.